There is no one best model for a learning and development function, but there is a best model for your organization.

 Why Use This Model

 When implemented well, a balanced model represents the best of both worlds.
 There is a deep understanding of the business married with standard processes, tools, and governance.
 This model is both effective and efficient, particularly when it works within a clear governance structure.
-(This is a topic for a future blog entry.)

 On paper, it seems like the Balanced model should be the nirvana of organization structures, but successful implementation is tricky.
 It requires all parties to communicate and collaborate in good faith – weighing the needs of each part of the business with the company overall.
 If Luis decides to create custom communications training for his function, even though there is a company-wide communications course, the model loses some of its value.